 Freight Density Formula

-When using our Freight Density Calculator, you don’t need to know how density formula works, but here is what it does for you:
+When using our Freight Density Calculator, you don’t need to know how the density formula works, but here is what it does for you:

-- It divides total weight of your shipment by total cubic feet to get the density in Pounds per Cubic Foot (pcf).
+- It divides the total weight of your shipment by total cubic feet to get the density in Pounds per Cubic Foot (pcf).

 Freight Density for NMFC Class Calculation